anichampionoftheworld/satellite_imagery_poverty/README.md

 Both Chicago and DC have data portals from which I was able to pull shapefiles for each of the census block groups in each city.
 Shapefiles are somewhat complex geospatial files that are actually five different files that all most be downloaded together.
 The geopandas library can be used to read in just the .shp file, as long as the other files are also present, and display it in a normal-looking dataframe.
 The critial piece of information here is the "geometry" column, which stores the latitue/longitude coordinates that form the shape of each observed area segment.
 Seperately, I also had to use a Chicago boundary shapefile to make sure that I was only looking at Chicago census and satellite data, and not data for all of Cook County.

 **Satellite Imagery:**
 The most complicated imagery acquisition was the satellite images of each city.
 Initially, I attempted to use the Sentinel2 API to capture an image of DC by submitting DC's geometry as a parameter, but I could not get an image that covered the entirety of DC's area.
 Therefore I turned to Google Earth Engine (https://code.earthengine.google.com/), which is mostly written in Java, to extract better imagery.
 This tool has the benefit of enabling one to build a composite image of a specific area, and also to mask cloud coverage.
-I created a composite image each of DC and Chicago by average the value for each pixel across 6 months of imagery data (which comes to about two dozen images).
-These images were stored tif files, and each stored a pixel value across 23 spectral bands.
+I created a composite image each of DC and Chicago by average the value for each pixel across 6 months of imagery data (which comes to about 35 images).
+These images were stored tif files, and each stored a pixel value across 12 spectral bands.
 Each pixel is also associated with a lat/long coordinate to locate it on the earth's surface.

 ### Data Visualization & Analysis: